ljc19800331/BTL_Stereo/README.md

 3. 3D reconstruction based on StereoVision
   a.
 For StereoVision_Logitech.py, the reconstruction code is included.
   b.
 For StereoVision_Vimba.py, the recontruction code is not included but the StereoVision_Logitech.py code can be used for this section.
 The user can modify the code with specific application.

+Other important notes:
+1. Calibration board and techniques

+2. Camera Setting

+3. The 3D visualization

+4. The 3D Realtime Visualization (so far the speeding issue is not solved)